Leeds Autism AIM

 We developed the service after running some specialist autism advocacy and mentoring provision.
 It was set up with autistic adults because there was a need identified for ongoing support to help people achieve their potential.

-We can offer advocacy support at our weekly drop-in on Tuesday afternoons, or at our fortnightly Friday hub session.
+We can offer advocacy support at our weekly drop-in on Tuesday afternoons, or at our quieter weekly Friday hub session for booked appointments only.
 The Tuesday session is from 3.30pm-7pm, whilst the Friday one runs from 4pm-7pm.

 Some of our paid staff are fully-trained advocates, some of whom are autistic themselves.

 Information and signposting are both major parts of what Leeds Autism AIM can offer.
 You can find out info and get signposted to services at either of our two autism hubs, via email or phone, or through our website.
 We can arrange to meet you at either hub if you want to know about a specific topic.

 Our mentoring service provides one-to-one support by matching you to a specialist trained mentor.
 The mentor can meet with you to help identify goals and help to develop a plan to overcome barriers to achieving them.